 The Company's Risk register is reviewed by the Audit and Risk Committee and the Board annually.
-It was last reviewed by the full Board in September 2020.
+It was last reviewed in September 2022.

 7.2.
 Internal Audit Function

 The internal audit function is undertaken by PricewaterhouseCoopers Chartered Accountants.
 The internal audit team reports to the Audit and Risk Committee.
 The annual internal audit plan is prepared by the internal auditors using a risk-based approach that aligns the plan with the Group key risks.